 The monumental shifts brought by the pandemic have included a renewed examination of the healthcare industry and the ways it can be accessed and improved.
 My clients at WTW put an incredible amount of trust in me to help them develop health management programs that aligned with their overall goals of improving their employees’ healthcare experiences and their bottom line.
 How do we ensure that consultants are bringing the right solutions to their clients in the future?

 I believe there will be a revolution in the industry, driven by consumers who are empowered to make better decisions along their unique healthcare journeys.
-New, innovative care navigation models will be the helping hand ushering in access to care—and these consumer-centric platforms will be the solutions that stand the test of time.
+New, innovative clinical navigation models will be the helping hand ushering in access to care—and these consumer-centric platforms will be the solutions that stand the test of time.